vsClojure/vsClojure/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-##Authors

-If you have contributed work to vsClojure and your name is not listed please file an issue or fork and submit a pull request.
+##Author

 Jon Mis - https://github.com/jmis

+##Contributors

 Devin Garner - https://github.com/speige
 Frank Hale - https://github.com/frankhale

+NOTE: Submit a pull request if you have helped and are not listed

 ##Attribution